spateria/ISEMO/README.md

 `python main.py −−runCoHRL`

-During training, data is saved in files with the names as: _historyISEMO\_testingFalse\_.npy_ when using ISEMO.
-The list of data items saved can be checked inISEMO.py(refer to the multi-dimensional arrayhistory)
+During training, data is saved in files with the names as: _historyISEMO\_testingFalse\_.npy_ when using ISEMO and _historyCoHRL\_testingFalse\_.npy_.
+You can check the list of recorded data items in ISEMO.py(refer to the multi-dimensional arrayhistory).

+The learned models for the Q-value functions and the termination functions are saved in the _models_ folder.

-Please refer to ISEMO_SW_Doc.pdf for details and instructions.
+Please refer to ISEMO_SW_Doc.pdf for more details.